ferranlarroyaub/Pedestrian_mobility_Granollers/README.md

 # Pedestrian mobility experiment in Granollers (Spain)

-This repository contains the code used to study the mobility data in [1] used for the scientific publication.
+This repository contains the code used to study the mobility data in [1] used for the Data Descriptor and Scientific publications [3][4].
 The data was collected through a citizen science experiment in which participated 19 groups of 3-5 people (72 people in total) from three different communities in the small neighborhood of "Primer de Maig" in Granollers city (Spain).
 The participating groups tracked their journey using a tablet device and the Wikiloc [2] app., while walking and exploring the neighborhood and completing a set of missions (e.g.: "Find a place to play the ball with your group").
 The trajectories and the chosen locations by the participants have a strong urbanistic interest for the researchers (specially for the designers and architects) in order to improve urban furniture and activate the neighborhood and identify possible intervention areas.
 The participants have different socio-demographic profiles and most of them live in the neighborhood or know it well.
 The three communities involved were a public School, with 7 groups of students (11-12 years old) and their teachers (4 groups), with a total number of 41 participants and 11 groups.
 The association of neigbhors (with families) and a senior citizen's organization (more than 65 years old).
 There were 31 participants distributed in 8 groups from this two communities.

 The experiment took place on April, 2022.
 The groups from the school performed the experiment on Friday, 29th April and the other groups on Saturday, 30th April under the same experimental protocol and conditions.